 Federal Pell Grant

-Federal Supplemental Educational Opportunity Grant
+Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG program is a campus-based grant available to undergraduate students who demonstrate an exceptional financial need based on their FAFSA application.
 CMU is given limited FSEOG funds and once they are depleted, can no longer award FSEOG funds to students.
-Priority is given to those students who have submitted their FAFSA by March 15th and are a Federal Pell Grant recipient.
+Priority is given to those students who have submitted their FAFSA by February 1 and are a Federal Pell Grant recipient.

 Access Missouri Grant is available for Missouri residents attending full time, have submitted their FAFSA prior to February 1 each year, and demonstrate financial need based on FAFSA results.
 The minimum grant award is $1,500 for those eligible.
 The Missouri Bright Flight scholarship is available for Missouri residents attending full time and have scored in the top three percent on the ACT or SAT test.
 Students may receive Bright Flight awards up to $3,000 depending on state appropriations.
 To maintain these grant awards, students must achieve at least a 2.5 cumulative GPA.
 Award amounts depend state legislative activity.